 Number #4 – Structural Idolatry

 It is one thing to finally accept the Kingdom vision for the world as set forth by the Scriptures, but it is another thing to insist we should unite believers using the Old Catholic, Orthodox, Lutheran, Presbyterian, Baptist, Methodist, Anglican or Episcopalian ecclesiastical structures.
 The same holds true for the new breed of leaders in the New Apostolic Reformation who believe we need to go back further in history and use the original template of the first century.
 We must appreciate the old and the new.
 That way the wine and the wine skin are both preserved.
 Our seminaries and denominational networks have a vested interest in promoting “their” franchise and have done a poor job explaining how the other parts of the Body of Christ are to interact.
 That’s why I wrote “Working Together For Jesus”.
-The Kingdom of God is a work made without human hands; God is supernatural and we need discerning eyes to recognize how He is supernaturally weaving His tapestry together.
+The Kingdom of God is a work made without human hands; God is supernatural and we need discerning eyes to recognize how He is supernaturally weaving Us into His tapestry.

 Number #3 – The “Anti-Denomination Denomination” Syndrome

 Sadly, some of the most elitist, isolationistic, reclusive and independent believers and ministries are being led by “pastors”, “bishops”, “apostles” and “prophets” who claim they are uniting the “true” Body of Christ under the banner of the Kingdom of God.
 Many are unaware they are operating in the same sectarian spirit they criticize in traditional churches.
 This is known as “anointed self-deception” where we believe the part we have from God is “the” most important thing God is doing.
 An important litmus test to determine if you or your ministry is free from this deception is to ask; “Does your ministry and its leader(s) actively pursue and develop, year in and year out, relationships with other ministries and leaders in your community?”
 I emphasize doing it “over time” because we have a Scriptural mandate that we can’t give a try and then give up on because it’s difficult.
 I emphasize “your” community because it’s easy to preach among your network but forsake the community where you live.
 Ironically we end up becoming an unhealthy ministry, a “tumor-ministry”.
 Remember, a tumor is a group of cells that grows unto itself without regard for the rest of the body.
-In fact it sucks the life out of the host Body causing death if left unchecked.
-Jesus said by our love for one another would we prove we are His disciples.
+In fact it sucks the life out of the host Body, causing death if left unchecked.
+Jesus said by our love for one another, would we prove we are His disciples.
 Therefore the world needs to see our love for each other demonstrated in our community.

-A friend reminded me that the very nature of apostolic and prophetic ministry to blaze new trails and expand the borders of the King’s domain into enemy territory requires a bold and a courageous disposition.
-These fearless pioneers don’t easily lend themselves to developing relationships between ministry settlers among the people of God.
+A friend reminded me that the very nature of apostolic and prophetic leaders to blaze new trails and expand the borders of the King’s domain into enemy territory requires a bold and a courageous disposition.
+These fearless pioneers don’t easily lend themselves to developing relationships between ministry settlers (pastors) among the people of God.
 Yet if these leaders don’t grow up and model these collaborative kingdom relationships, who will?
 We have to advance beyond platform rhetoric and be the change we want to see.
 The Body goes where the Head goes.
 It usually takes years and many broken relationships before these independent ministers realize they would do things differently if they could go back in time.

 Number #2 – The “Heaven/Earth” Blindness Syndrome

 Perhaps one of the most stunning blind spots we all struggle with is the inability to properly discern what the Scriptures teach us about the culture of heaven.
 Remember, this is essential because we are commanded to pray that earth be just like heaven.
 So just what is going on up there that we want down here?
 For starters we can stop jockeying for the head position in our communities because the “head” position is clearly filled by Jesus Himself.
-Everyone with a title or crown of achievement throws it at the feet of Jesus with their face on the ground.
+In heaven, everyone with a title or crown of achievement throws it at the feet of Jesus with their face on the ground.
 When was the last time you saw that spirit among leaders down here?
 In heaven, everyone is so grateful, so overwhelmed by the fact they are allowed to be in His presence; there is no envy or jealousy in anyone’s heart.
 Worship explodes from the redeemed; there is no critical commentary and sectarianism.
 Finally, we know Jesus rules His kingdom with clarity and perfect order.
 The confusion and disunity down here reveals many of our leaders are not truly receiving from heaven’s broadcast.
 Another similar excuse people give for not working together is the “untruth”… “We will never get along until Jesus comes back”.
-Well if that’s truth then why did Jesus tell us to pray “Thy kingdom come Thy will be done here on earth”?
+Well if that’s truth then why did Jesus tell us to pray “Thy kingdom come, Thy will be done here on earth”?
 Are we suppose to obey the command or shrink back because it’s too expensive for us?